Sameer1295/Sameer1295/README.md

 - 👋 Hi, I’m @Sameer1295
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning django and angular
+- 🌱 I’m currently learning django and reactjs
 - 📫 You can reach me on Linkedin

 <!---